Robert Merrill: Later career

-Merrill appeared on "Voice of Firestone" with Joanne Hill.
+Merrill appeared on The Voice of Firestone with Joanne Hill.

 Merrill also continued to perform on radio and television, in nightclubs and recitals.
 In 1973, Merrill teamed up with Richard Tucker to present a concert at Carnegie Hall—a first for the two "vocal supermen" (as one critic dubbed them), and a first "for the demanding New York public and critics," Merrill recalled.
 The event marked a precedent that eventually led to the "Three Tenors" concerts many years later.
 Merrill retired from the Met in 1976.
 In 1977, he appeared on the TV special "Sinatra & Friends," soloing "If I Were A Rich Man" and performing "The Oldest Established Permanent Floating Crap Game in New York" with Frank Sinatra and Dean Martin.
 For many years, he led services, often in Borscht Belt hotels, on Rosh Hashana and Yom Kippur.

 In honor of Merrill's vast influence on American vocal music, on February 16, 1981, he was awarded the prestigious University of Pennsylvania Glee Club Award of Merit.

 First awarded in 1964, the Award of Merit honors an individual that has "made a significant contribution to the world of music and helped to create a climate in which our talents may find valid expression."

 In 1996, at a reception at Lincoln Center, Merrill was presented with The Lawrence Tibbett Award from the AGMA Relief Fund, honoring his fifty years of professional achievement and dedication to colleagues.
 The AGMA Relief Fund, award sponsor, provides financial assistance and support services to classical performing artists in need.